Into the flak

 *Made difficult because the USAAF’s increasingly-efficient targeting of refinery operations and eventual loss of oilfields.

-Of equal importance, opponents of bombing also discount the relocation and consumption of German resources in creating and maintaining the Third Reich’s aerial defences.
+Opponents of bombing also discount the relocation and consumption of German resources in creating and maintaining the Third Reich’s aerial defences.
 At its peak, Germany had approximately 2,100 AA batteries, or around 10,000 guns dedicated to protecting its airspace.
 In addition, there were thousands of aircraft and nightfighters, hundreds of listening posts, radio and radar relays, and all the ancillary staff this required.
 The outcome of the war might have been very different had this vast expenditure in German wealth, time and manpower been projected towards the frontlines against the USSR or Western Allies.

 Whether area bombing was morally right is another matter entirely.
 Some argue it should have never been undertaken at all, while others counter that every available measure was required in fighting a regime as brutal as Hitler’s.
 In the long run, they add, far more lives would have been lost if Germany had maintained its infrastructure unmolested and been able to prosecute its war for even longer.
 This included the lives of hundreds of thousands of men, women and children who only just managed to crawl away from the horrific concentration camp system in the war’s final months.